btmorr/scala-boost/tutorial/session1.md

 A future version of this will probably also include creating and using a dashboard to allow a user to change what kinds of filters are applied and visualize the result.

+By the way, if you want to use something different, find out what the latest version of a library is, etc, [the Maven Repository index](http://mvnrepository.com/) is the place to search--this is something I use often in development.

 # Time to actually do something!

+Ok, it's time to actually write code.
+This section has been designed around using a web-based installation of Scala and other tools, but if you want to practice and work on things locally, this repo also includes a runnable app based on the tutorial.
+You just have to have Scala and sbt installed.

 ## Getting access